mantidproject/mantidimaging/docs/user_guide/gui/loading_saving.rst

 :code:`TIME STAMP,IMAGE TYPE,IMAGE COUNTER,COUNTS BM3 before image,COUNTS BM3 after image`

-Note that the log can also be chosen in the :ref:`Load Dataset` dialog.
+Note that the log can also be chosen in the :ref:`load-dataset` dialog.

 Load projection angles
 ----------------------